-To make the most out of this awesome display of nature, we hopped on a Chiva Bus which went up to a viewpoint.
-Although the sighting of seeing the volcano erupting isn’t a guarantee, we got lucky because we saw it spew out lava 3x during the course of the evening.
+To make the most out of this awesome display of nature, we hopped on a Chiva bus which went up to a viewpoint.
+Although the sighting of the volcano erupting isn’t a guarantee, we got lucky because we saw it spew out lava three times during the course of the evening.

-Rent Bikes and ride down Ruta de las Cascadas
+Rent Bikes and Ride Down Ruta de las Cascadas

-During the course of the trip, you will also get the chance to do a quick zipline, ride an old rickety cable car, and visit the popular Pailon del Diablo (Devil’s cauldron waterfall).
-Once you get to the end of the route, there are plenty of trucks to take you back up the uphill road!
+During the course of the trip, you will also get the chance to do a quick zipline, ride an old rickety cable car, and visit the popular Pailon del Diablo (Devil’s Cauldron Waterfall).
+Once you get to the end of the route, there are plenty of trucks to take you back up the uphill road.
 Being that the Pailon del Diablo is the second biggest waterfall in Ecuador, it is definitely worth seeing!

-Fly up in the Sky over a Volcano and go Paragliding
+Fly up in the Sky over a Volcano and Go Paragliding

-Paragliding is very common in Ecuador, but I am glad that I reserved that experience for Baños as the views were incredible!
+Paragliding is very common in Ecuador, but I am glad that I reserved that experience for Baños as the views were incredible.
 It was honestly the closest thing to flying and I enjoyed every minute of it.
-Although I do admit to getting a bit dizzy after the pilot spun around a couple of times!)
+(Although I do admit to getting a bit dizzy after the pilot spun around a couple of times!)